lightweave/madiz/README.md

 # madiz
 MADIZ project is aimed to develop a simple method and software to use conventional camera as a Radiation detector.
-MADIZ is intended but not limited to be installed on satellite Paspberry Pi computer with camera attached.
-Standart camera silicon matrix is sensetive to radiation abundunt in space, hence can be used for radiation detection.
-This code also may be useful for devepment of software radiation detectors for smartphones.
+MADIZ is intended but not limited to be installed on satellite Raspberry Pi computer with camera attached.
+Standard camera silicon matrix is sensitive to radiation abundant in space, hence can be used for radiation detection.
+This code also may be useful for development of software radiation detectors for smartphones.

-The project name, acronim MADIZ stands for MAtrix Detector of radiation (IZluchenii).
+The project name, acronym MADIZ stands for MAtrix Detector of radiation (IZlucheniya).
 #
 ## madiz_p Python code for advanced image features extraction
 ## madiz_c C++ code for simple image processing
 ## data Test images of radiation sources
 ## hardware

-# WARRIANTY
+# WARRANTY
-WARRIANTY: This sofware CANNOT be used for radioation measurement in sensetive conditions.
-For these purposes PLEASE use calibrated instuments and special safety equipment.
-Only authorised persons can be admitted to work with radiation emitting sources!
+WARRANTY: This sofware CANNOT be used for radiation measurement in sensitive conditions.
+For these purposes PLEASE use calibrated instruments and special safety equipment.
+Only authorized persons can be admitted to work with radiation emitting sources!